-From its inception, the training program in School Psychology at the University of South Carolina has been concerned with integrating classroom learning with actual experience in school settings.
+From its inception, the training program in School Psychology at the University of South Carolina has been concerned with integrating classroom learning with actual experience in school and clinical settings.
 One of the unique features of the School Psychology program is that along with academic course work, students participate in extensive practica and other field experiences under the direction of school psychology faculty members and community-based supervisors.
-These supervisors provide a variety of services to local school systems and other agencies in the Midlands of South Carolina, thereby serving the community, as well as providing supervised applied training experiences.
+These supervisors provide a variety of services to the community, local school systems and other agencies in the Midlands region of South Carolina, as well as providing supervised applied training experiences.
 Practica have traditionally been associated with most of the major core courses.
 Practica requirements give the student an opportunity to practice applied skills and to become familiar with the role of the school psychologist.
 The latter is stressed in the first semester course, 832A, "Introduction to School Psychology."
 Beginning in the second year and continuing into the third year, students enroll in a year-long field practicum courses (832B and 832C) as a part of the program.
 These year-long field placements require one day per week in the field.
 These field practicum courses are completed in local schools and related settings.
-In the course of training, students gain experience with children/youth at various educational levels with a diverse pupil population relative to cultural-ethnic backgrounds, handicapping condition, and SES.
+In the course of training, students gain experience with children/youth at various educational levels with a diverse pupil population relative to cultural-ethnic backgrounds, disability, and SES.
 Practicum experiences are integrated with relevant course work.

 Following is an outline of objectives and activities for 832B and 832C.
 Timing of objectives and activities will be developmental in nature and will also depend on your field placement and previous experience.
 For example, some students may complete a specific objective during the fall semester of 832B whereas others might complete that same objective during spring semester of 832B given the nature of their placement.
 Some objectives must coincide with other specific courses, which means they can only be completed during a specific year.
 Please be advised that the pace at which you move through the practicum sequence will depend, in part, upon your successful completion of research requirements in the program.
-In some instances, the faculty may require a student to delay enrollment in a practicum until sufficient progress is made on your master's thesis research.

-Some students elect to enroll in additional, advanced practica developed in conjunction with individual faculty members.
+Some students elect to enroll in additional, advanced practica.
 Such field experiences may take place in schools and/or other community service settings.

-Because of the nature of practica and other course requirements, all students are expected to be full-time (at least 9 graduate hours) at least through the first three years of study.
+Because of the nature of practica and other course requirements, all students are expected to be fulltime (at least 9 graduate hours) at least through the first three years of study.